Below I am going to cover my easy 5 days in Mexico City itinerary.

 💡Smart Travel Tip

-There are lots of cultural events during the summer in Mexico, so plan to visit around then to get a taste of authentic Mexican traditions!
+There are many cultural events during the summer in Mexico, so plan to visit around then to get a taste of authentic Mexican traditions!

 Is Mexico City Safe?